What is an awning?

 Our threads are 100% cotton, Greek spun and made.
 Our zips are YKK, the best quality possible, but not yet from recycled materials.
 We use no plastic parts and rivets and go out of our way to get the best metal alternatives in the market.

-We use straps on most of our products and they are the ones used on balcony shutters.
+We use straps on most of our products and they are made out of hemp.
+It doesn’t get much better than this.
+Some have straps from balcony shutters.
 They are cotton-based with some polyester.
 Collecting used straps was our number one priority but it is proving to be very difficult.

 The leather we use is locally sourced and the least processed one possible.
-No chemical dying at all.
+Vegetable tanned and no chemical dying at all.
 The latest news is that we’ve started experimenting with used and discarded seat belts.

 Our target is to be leather-free, polyester-free and use only sustainable materials in the near future.
 We are modifying our existing models and are always on the lookout for new solutions.
 We are trying new and old materials and have already adopted some.
 For example, cork is a very good alternative and our Sophia S is being made without leather since 2019.